 Unlike many wildlife sanctuaries in the area, Ding Darling is a drive-thru.
 You can walk and bike too but the majority of folks drive its one-way loop.
 When you see a place you like you can pull over, get out and commune with whatever nature happens to be in your vicinity.

-You might think this would be a pain in the tuckus, I did at first, but it’s really kind of great, here’s why:
+I thought this would be a pain in the tuckus, but it’s really kind of great.

-- You can move quickly (in comparison to walking the four miles of the refuge) from one area to another.
+- It’s easy to move quickly (in comparison to walking the four miles of the refuge) from one area to another.

 - You don’t have to carry all your crap.
 For me that meant my purse, camera, tripod, and multiple lenses.
 I just figured out what I needed at each stop and left the rest in the car.